PASTAplus/ezEML/developer_documentation/README.md

 Assumed is a basic familiarity with Python, Flask, EML, and the functionality of ezEML.

-The videos may be especially useful in getting an overview of different topics.
+Developers may find the videos to be especially useful.
+They provide overviews of different topics.
 Good videos to start out with might be:
 - Overview of ezEML Server File System Organization
 - Overview of User Data and JSON Models
 - Tracking down a user-reported bug